sodiadrhain/movie-web-app/README.md

 yarn docker:up
 ```

-This will start the conatainer again.
+This will start the container again.

 ### View the Home Page